 Chad’s pick: Keep a look out for a can with the mythical Pukwudgie of Wampanoag.
 Not only is he Down the Road’s mascot, but it’s also the name of their must try session American pale ale.

 New opening alert!
 At City Brew Tours, we take pride in keeping on top of the best hidden gem breweries, and new must see locations.
 After making the move from Western Massachusetts, Artifact Cider Project recently opened its doors to the world, right next door to Down the Road Beer Co.
 Currently opened only on Saturdays, this cider house carefully crafts cider with locally sourced apples and provides fans with uniquely dry, yet juicy ciders.

 Chad’s pick: With summer finally here, pick up By Any Other Name.
 Ready to make a statement this season, this rose cider is filled with floral and fruitful flavors.

 Chad Brodsky runs City Brew Tours Boston.
 City Brew Tours offers all-inclusive daily craft brewery tours and events throughout the East Coast.
 City Brew Tours is a great way for visitors and locals to get a behind the scenes access to their favorite breweries without having to worry about driving.
-Book the Weekend Like a Local package at a participating Hilton and receive 15% off a City Brew Tour.
 Want to stay close to the Fermentation District?
 DoubleTree by Hilton Boston Logan Airport Chelsea is 2 miles from the district, and 10 minutes from Downtown Boston.